 Statistical Analyses

 Milk collection took place on PND 14.5-17.5.
 Pups were separated from dams and sacrificed 2 hours before milk collection began.
-Dams were allowed to ad libitum access to food and water in a clean cage during that time.
+Dams were allowed ad libitum access to food and water in a clean cage during that time.
 Dams were anesthetized with intramuscular injection of Ketamine/Xylazine (0.13g/kg body weight) into forelimb muscle.
 Once the dam was fully anesthetized, an oxytocin injection (2U per dam) was given in the forelimb muscle to begin let-down.
 Milk was collected with a pipette after manually expressing milk from nipples and stored in a 1.5 mL Eppendorf tube.
 Following milk collection, dams were immediately euthanized via isoflurane inhalation and cervical dislocation.

 Results